PHLAK/docker-openvpn/README.md

 (i.e. `/srv/openvpn`) with the name `openvpn.conf`.
 You should also place your client/server certs,
 keys and any additional files required in this directory.

+##### Running as an OpenVPN server

+Run the OpenVPN container and map your local config directory (`/srv/openvpn`) to the container config directory (`/etc/openvpn`) and map ports to your host OS:

+    docker run -d -v /srv/openvpn:/etc/openvpn -p 443:443 -p 943:943 -p 1194:1194/udp --privileged --restart=always --name openvpn-server phlak/openvpn

+##### Running as an OpenVPN client

-Next run the OpenVPN container and map your local config directory (`/srv/openvpn`) to the container config directory (`/etc/openvpn`):
+Run the OpenVPN container and map your local config directory (`/srv/openvpn`) to the container config directory (`/etc/openvpn`):

     docker run -d -v /srv/openvpn:/etc/openvpn --privileged --restart=always --name openvpn-client phlak/openvpn